Revised by: Faculty Board of Science and Technology, 2021-06-21

-After completing the course, for the grade Pass with Distinction (VG) the student should be able to:
+After completing the course, for the grade Passed with Distinction, students should be able to:

 Form of instruction

-Examination takes place through oral and written presentation of a project and a written exam.
-The ratings given to the project are Fail (U) or Pass (G).
-The rating given on the written exam and the whole course is Fail (U), Pass (G) or Pass with Distinction (VG).
+Examination takes place through oral and written presentation of project work and a written home exam.
+The rating given the project work are Fail (U) or Pass (G).
+The rating given on the home exam on the entire course are Fail (U), Pass (G) or Pass with Distinction (VG).
 Anyone who pass the tests can not retake them to obtain higher grades.
 To pass the entire course all tests and compulsory parts are approved.
-The grade of the the course is based on all examinations and is set only after all mandatory elements are approved.
-A student who has failed two tests for a course or a part of a course, are entitled to have another examiner appointed, unless there are specific reasons against it (HF 6 chap.
+The grade of the course is a summary of all examinations and is set only after all mandatory elements are approved.
+A student who has failed two tests for a course or a part of a class, are entitled to have another examiner appointed, unless there are specific reasons against it (HF 6 chap.
 22§).
 Requests for new examiners are made to the head of the Department of Ecology and Environmental Science.